nialov/ALSA/README.rst

 Training and Validation data setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Training and validation data for training are given by putting ``png``-images,
+Training and validation data for training are given by putting 8-bit
-traces (labels) and target areas (bounds) to specific directories
+``png``-images, traces (labels) and target areas (bounds) to specific
-within a chosen working directory. ``alsa`` will link the images to associated
+directories within a chosen working directory. ``ALSA`` will link the
-traces and areas using the filenames.
-Directory names and structure
+images to associated traces and areas using the filenames.
+Directory
-are defined in ``alsa/crack_train.py``.
+names and structure are defined in ``alsa/crack_train.py``.

+Note that the ``png`` images must be 8-bit.
+E.g. 16-bit images will not
+work for training or prediction.
+This is due to the ``PIL`` Python
+library not supporting reading of them in the current version of
+``ALSA``.

 Training data: